Code of Conduct

 Ensuring a pleasant and productive environment for all requires that each user follow this Code of Conduct.

-1. Creating any disturbance or exhibiting any behavior that interferes with normal use of the libraries, including: rowdiness, noise, sleeping, use of cellular telephones, and wearing or riding roller blades or skateboards.
-Audible rings for mobile phones and pagers should be turned off while owners are in the University Libraries.
-The phones and pagers can be used in vestibules or lobbies of library buildings.
+1. Creating any disturbance or exhibiting any behavior that interferes with normal use of the libraries.
+This includes, but is not limited to: rowdiness, noise, sleeping, use of cellular telephones, and wearing or riding roller blades or skateboards.
+Bicycles are not permitted in library buildings.
+Audible rings for mobile phones should be turned off while owners are in the University Libraries.
+Mobile phones may be used in vestibules or lobbies of library buildings.

-3. Smoking or use of any tobacco products in the University Libraries.
+3. Smoking or use of any tobacco products, including electronic cigarettes, in the University Libraries.

 4. Removing or attempting to remove library materials or property without checking them out or without authorization.